brightmachine/scrutiny/README.md

 - `ExecutableIsInstalled`
 - `PhpExtensionLoaded`
 - `QueueIsRunning`
 - `ScheduleIsRunning`
-- `HasNoFailedJobs`

-Each check has its own parameters and can be used multiple times.
+Each check has its own parameters and can be used multiple times where it makes sense.

 Some system checks may not be supported on Windows.